cpaxton/costar_stack/README.md

 ```

 We use ``bg_sample_num`` to set the number of samples drawn from each negative training data (background data), and ``obj_sample_num`` to determine the number of samples drawn from each foreground (object) partial view.

+### handling recognizing specific objects

+Objects are divided into "classes" drill, hammer, cube, rod.

+Two sections in main for training:

+- first binary foreground background classification
+- second multiclass object classification

+float CC foregroundBackgroundCC binary cc, "C" parameter in SVM algorithm (see papers on Support Vector Machines) this is the weight/cost of misclassifying objects in training data.

+parameters:

+obj_sample_num, bg_sample_num

+Data is resampled in the algorithm so it is important that the weights of the data being classified is appropriate.
+Therefore it is important to set the number of samples in foreground and the background.

+The total number of background data should be equal to the total number of the background data.
+We randomly sample patches

+Example:

+A is foreground
+B is background

+relationship between foreground and background should be the following for obj_samplenum and bg_sample_num:

+numObjectTrainingData*ObjSamples = numBackgroundTrainingData*NumBackgroundSamples

+Note that there is only one foreground and one background class, so the foreground data consists of all foreground data.

 ## Training using roslaunch
 How to train using roslaunch: